Suppressed: The Fight to Vote

 This screening (40 min) will be supported by pre-screening framing comments (10 min) and post-screening Q&A facilitation (20-30 min) by Brittney Yancy, an Assistant Professor of Humanities at Goodwin College with expertise on 20th century social movements, black radicalism, critical race theory, women’s activism, and black women’s political and intellectual history.
 The Greater New Haven NAACP also will be present to discuss voter registration/education efforts heading into this 2020 election.

 Don't miss what promises to be an important, engaging event where Brittney will help audience members draw connections between the film's important content and our shared local context here in Connecticut.
+This event will be held at People Get Ready: 119 Whalley Avenue, New Haven, CT.

 Full film description and full bio below.